emr-dev/dle_activator/README.md

 # DLE Activator
 Script for automatic activation of the DLE engine.

-## Support
+## Version support

-Correct on DLE 14 version.
+Works on DLE 14 version.
 Should work on version 13+ too.

 ## Using